coherenceplatform/cnc/docs/index.md

 ## Introduction

+CNC was developed to simplify the management of cloud applications across their entire lifecycle.
+It arose from the practical need to reduce repetitive work in setting up environments, building and deploying code, and managing infrastructure across multiple projects and teams.
+CNC consolidates common DevOps tasks into a single, customizable tool, eliminating the need to reinvent the wheel for each new project.
+While maintaining flexibility for specific project needs, it provides a consistent foundation that can be shared and improved over time, making it easier for teams to adopt best practices in cloud application management.

+## What is cnc

 `cnc` is an open-source framework that sits on top of Infastructure-as-Code tools like `terraform` or `OpenTofu`.
 It transforms high-level service definitions into infrastructure deployments across various environments, including development, staging, production, and ephemeral deployments for preview environments or testing.

 Key features of `cnc`: